Outcome placement information

 Outcome details for primary schools

-The unit sends reports to public primary schools listing the outcome for each of their candidates.
-Non-government school principals can request the information if the school provided school assessment scores and the parents gave permission for the Unit to communicate with the school when they applied.
+The Team sends reports to public primary schools listing the outcome for each of their candidates.
+Non-government school principals can request the information if the school provided information.

-An 'Authority to attend' letter will be sent in mid-January for the student to present to the school on the first day of Term 1, 2018.
+An 'Authority to attend' letter will be sent in late-January 2021 for the student to present to the school on the first day of Term 1, 2021.

-All successful applicants will be required to show original documentation such as birth certificates and relevant visas as proof of residency status before enrolment can be finalised by the school.
+Parents of successful students will be required to show original documentation such as birth certificates and relevant visas as proof of residency status before enrolment can be finalised by the school.